OpenMeteoData/meteo-france-models/documentation/en/docs/index.md

 We are still dependent on Meteo-France servers.
 So if Meteo-France servers go down, there is nothing we can do.
 However, you will also face this problem if you download the data directly from Meteo-France servers.

-**On request, we can provide commercial SLA and timely access** to the data on request (using premium Meteo-France servers).
+**On request, we can provide commercial SLA and timely access to the data** (using premium Meteo-France servers).
 Pricing starts at €500 / month.
 Email contact@openmeteodata.com for more informations.

 ## Contact